RandomDSdevel/ideas-for-a-new-language/old-bits/thoughts-and-suggestions-on-grammar-and-syntax.md

   var fun = function(a) { return a+10 };
   ```

-My thoughts for lambda's and anonymous functions in this language would be:
+My thoughts for lambdas and anonymous functions in this language would be:

   ```
   Function add10 = (Number a):Number => a + 10;